jaygould/nextjs-typescript-jwt-boilerplate/readme.md

 # Next.js with Typescript and JWT authentication boilerplate

-I have written a blog post about this starter project and explained some of the key features and challenges I overcame while developing it, so [check it out]() if you're interested.
+I have written a blog post about this starter project and explained some of the key features and challenges faced while developing it, so [check it out](https://jaygould.co.uk/2020-02-15-nextjs-auth-jwt-context-hooks/) if you're interested.

 ## Structure